Access to environmental

 This initiative responds to a major challenge: AI can help ensure ethical and equitable access to environmental knowledge.
 Today, scientific, governmental and specialized environmental documentation is mainly concentrated in the knowledge centers of national and international institutions, stored in very long PDF files.
 They contain essential details, such as graphs, tables, images, figures, texts, critical metadata.
 However, the richness of the information contained, its format or size limit its many obstacles to the appropriation of this information by the public.
 Generative AI, through conversational agents, offers a mediation interface that democratizes access to this knowledge.
 However, an effective and ethical use of these generative AI tools is not immediate.

-The working group will work on establishing a guide of good practices for the use of generative AI to provide access to environmental reports.
-Discussions will focus on technical challenges (interoperability, taxonomy, sharing protocols, etc.), ethical issues (bias of AI models, consistency of sources, relationship to knowledge, etc.) and practical uses for researchers, decision-makers and citizens.
-This work thus aims to facilitate better accessibility and use of environmental knowledge thanks to advances in AI.
+Discussions focused on technical challenges (interoperability, taxonomy, sharing protocols, etc.), ethical issues (bias of AI models, consistency of sources, relationship to knowledge, etc.) and practical uses for researchers, decision-makers and citizens.
+This workshop is paving the way for further discussions aiming at sharing best practices and community recommendations to facilitate better accessibility and use of environmental knowledge thanks to advances in AI.

 February 7, 2025: 1st meeting at the French Ministry of Environment, ahead of the AI Action Summit